sarabaftab/web102_prework/README.md

 The following **required** functionality is completed:

-- [ ] The introduction section explains the background of the company and how many games remain unfunded.
+- [Y] The introduction section explains the background of the company and how many games remain unfunded.
 - [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
 - [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
 - [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+✅ Custom Black & Gold Theme – Redesigned the UI for a premium look with a black background and gold highlights.
+✅ Dynamic Funding Progress Bar – Shows total funding progress with an overfunded indicator when funding exceeds 100%.
+✅ Top Funded Games Section – Displays the most and second-most funded games dynamically.

 ## Video Walkthrough